Dorothy McKibbin: Manhattan Project

 The man was Robert Oppenheimer, a professor from the University of California at Berkeley, establishing a new, secret laboratory for the Manhattan Project, the wartime effort to build an atomic bomb.
 McKibbin became the first permanent employee of the Manhattan Project's Santa Fe office, which opened at 109 East Palace Avenue on March 27, 1943.
 The office had just five rooms, all purposely small so they could be easily heated in winter with small fireplaces.
 Joe Stephenson handled housing; Duane Muncy, the comptroller from the University of California was business manager; Dana Mitchell, a chemistry professor from Columbia University was in charge of scientific supplies.
 Oppenheimer was in charge, assisted by his secretary, Priscilla Greene.
 When Edward Condon and his secretary Isabel Bemis arrived from Berkeley, they had to be squeezed in.
 Greene bought a typewriter in Santa Fe with her own money.
 McKibbin's salary was $150 per month.
 Initially Stephenson paid it out of petty cash.
 She subsequently was made an employee of the University of California.

 At first, McKibbin was unsure what they wanted her to do.
 Her duties evolved over time.
 She became Oppenheimer's deputy in Santa Fe, and ran the housing office, which was nothing more than a front for the top secret laboratory under construction 35 mi away.
 This became the Los Alamos Laboratory, but the name was never used in Santa Fe.
 It was simply "the Hill".
 She was acquainted with Los Alamos, being friends with the poet and author Peggy Pond Church, the daughter of Ashley Pond, the founder of the Los Alamos Ranch School there.

-McKibbin would meet new arrivals, and issue them with passes without which they would not get past the guards.
+To protect the secrecy of the Hill (and the entire Manhattan Project), new employees were never provided before their departure for New Mexico with its exact location or the security credentials they would need to gain access to the site.
+Instead, they were merely given a memorandum which blandly instructed them to report to the United States Army Corps of Engineers office at 109 East Palace Avenue in Santa Fe.
+There, McKibbin would meet new arrivals, and issued them passes without which they would not get past the guards.
 She came to be known as "the gatekeeper to Los Alamos", and the "first lady of Los Alamos", Before she left work each night, she had to burn every scrap of paper produced during the day.